c.1965 Sonny TOKYO

 6 5/8 x 3 5/8 x 1 7/16 inches / 168 x 92 x 37 mm

-MW, six transistors (unmarked), superheterodyne circuit
+MW, six transistors (unmarked), two large tubular 3v batteries

 Made in Italy

 This is a great example of a "radio cantinara" ("basement radio") produced in Italy in the mid-1960s, a unique breed of transistor radios intended to cash in on the Japanese transistor radio boom across Europe by posing themselves as being Japan-made.
 These radios were produced by small, low-budget firms across Italy, and they quickly gained the nickname, "basement radios".
+All basement radios portrayed their faux-Japanese nature in one way or another, usually in several ways.
+Here, it's "Sonny" (Sony) and "TOKYO".

-Lello Salvatore has written a wonderful article about these radios and their makers, available here and I really recommend you take a look at it.
+Lello Salvatore has written a wonderful article about these radios and their makers, available here, and I really recommend you take a look at it.

 |